 The core strength of SAST testing is its capability to examine 100% of the codebase.
 However, there are faster codes than manually secured code reviews executed by humans.
 These tools can perform the scan of millions of lines within a few minutes.
 Also, there are other benefits which can be described below:

 - Provision of algorithms and high-quality technologies for executing deep code analysis and recognition of vulnerabilities.

 - Regularly updating the rule base with flexible extensibility and customization.

 - Comprehensive evidence-based reports are available on the identified vulnerabilities and in-depth recommendations to remove them.

-- Analyzing the results and comparing them while rescanning the edited code(showcasing unpatched, patched, re-developing vulnerabilities)
+- Analyzing the results and comparing them while rescanning the edited code(showcasing unpatched, patched, and re-developing vulnerabilities)

 - Provision of support for a variety of extended programming languages.

 - SAST is compatible with development environments, bug-tracking systems, and version controls.